 It's the way the government works.

-Look, even Sean said it at the beginning, uh, you know, at the top of our segment here.
+Look, even Sean said it at the beginning, you know, at the top of our segment here.

-That's you're going down a road that is not what I'm talking about here.
+You're going down a road that is not what I'm talking about here.

-What case would you ever be involved with where the legal system works like this for somebody other than a higher up in the federal government?
+What case would you ever be involved with where the legal system works like this for somebody other than a higher-up in the federal government?

 It would never happen.